 Same goes for a lot of creative habits.
 I’ve dabbled in a lot of musical instruments throughout my life: piano, cello, guitar, mandolin, harmonica.
 With each new instrument came terrible anxiety over simply being watched or heard playing.
 I used to wait until my college dorm mate left for class before closing and locking the door, turning on the TV to a quiet-but-masking level, and picking away at the mandolin.
 He didn’t even know I owned a mandolin the first semester we lived together.

 Beginning writers might have this exact anxiety.
 Having someone read your work, particularly for the first time, is daunting.
 Beyond that, many worry about the quality of their work or whether they’re making themselves clear.
 They might wonder if their grammar is correct and if their word choice is diverse enough.

 The only difference with experienced writers is that the architecture of worries changes.
 Experienced writers also worry about the quality of work, but add to that concerns over whether their work is creative enough, unique enough, whether it’s suitable for publication, and how it compares to others.

 By forcing you to write only by hand, and giving you no opportunities to either compare yourself to others or think about the precise end product, this exercise should help you settle into productive writing sessions that aren’t weighed down by worry.
 You deserve an opportunity to practice your writing, not only project it.

 Goals don’t cause us to fail.
 Worry about those goals does.
 Let’s cut the worry and get back to work.

-Now you might be wondering: How do I convert this exercise into actionable writing for my business?
-Don’t worry—I’ll cover that question and more in future posts and guides.
+Now you might be wondering: How do I use this exercise to create copy, blogs, or other writing that will help my business?

 To read these guides before they’re published, subscribe.